salomegf/youtube-subscriptions-filters/README.md

 # YouTube Subscriptions Filters

-This is a boost for Arc that allows you to filter your YouTube subscriptions by videos or shorts or all.
+This is a boost for Arc that allows you to filter your YouTube subscriptions by videos, shorts or all.

 ![screenshot](./screenshot.png)